Board of Education Meeting Information

 Vice President Kara Broderick

-Ms. Broderick serves on the Finance Committee, Belonging Committee, City-School Joint Commission, Community Engagement Committee, and Planning and Goal Setting Committee, and is the board's Ohio School Boards Association Delegate.
+Ms. Broderick serves on the Finance Committee, City-School Joint Commission, Facility Committee, and Planning and Goal Setting Committee.
+She is the board's Ohio School Boards Association Representative and the liaison to the Wyoming School Music Association.

 Ms. Broderick has served on the Wyoming City Schools Board of Education since July 2017.
 Her current term expires in December 2025.